 As part of the immediate measures taken for the first stage of its climate strategy, the City of Geneva will increase the population’s awareness of 5 simple and effective everyday actions to combat global warming.
-The aim is to encourage the residents of Geneva to adopt new habits and to change those which are seriously damaging to the environment.
+This campaign launched in 2021 aims to encourage the residents of Geneva to adopt new habits and to change those which are seriously damaging to the environment.

 Every day, the combined effects of people travelling, eating, consuming products and heating their houses or places of work have a major impact on the climate.
 How can we limit this impact and which areas should be prioritised?
 A campaign has just been launched.
 It will be accompanied by awareness actions in 2022.
 In order to take up the challenge of climate change, a number of actions are necessary on different levels.
 Decisions are taken at a political and legislative level.
 The City and the Canton of Geneva have declared a climate emergency, setting the goal of reducing greenhouse gas emissions by 60% by 2030 and becoming carbon-neutral by 2050.
 On average, a typical resident of Geneva consumes 11 tonnes of CO² per year (source Cantonal Climate Plan) whereas this consumption needs to be reduced to 1 tonne in order to limit global warming.
 As a citizen, it is possible to take action in order to reduce your carbon footprint, in particular by adopting 5 simple reflexes: heat more sparingly, prioritise a more plant-based, local diet, adopt soft mobility solutions when travelling, prioritise train travel instead of air travel and consume more responsibly.